Xxlilsolid/Midi2Keyboard/README.md

 Put your glorious .mid files in the newly created "music" file.
 Follow the steps on the GUI.

+## Known bugs and issues

+- Because the project was designed with Hyprland... it was made with hyprland in mind.
+I will fix it in hopefully the next commit so DE's like XFCE4, Gnome etc can use the programme with ease.
+For now, comment ```root.overrideredirect(True)```
+- Linux mint  (and by extension ubuntu and from testing in a vm) will fail building evdev and wont be able to import tkinter.
+For tkinter, use ```sudo apt install python3-tk``` to fix this.
+For evdev, my great buddy (chatgpt) has helped (unwillingly) me with troubleshooting the problem.
+For this do ```sudo apt install python3-dev python3-pip libevdev-dev libudev-dev build-essential```.

 ## Future plans

 Once I get the project to where I am satisfied, I will probably stop maintaining the project.
 Anyways, here is my todo on the project thus far (in no particular order btw)!